hyperupcall/bake/docs/config.md

 Big decorative lines are printed before and after execution of a task.
 This helps seeing which task is printed, but sometimes it can get in the way

 This is enabled by default

-### `pedantic-task-cd` (deprecated)

-Ensures that the `$PWD` will _always_ be correct when running a task.
-Nearly always it is, with the only exception occuring for the case where a directory is changed within a task, and another task is manually ran

-This isn't enabled by default since it traps `DEBUG` (and therefore feels messy)

 ## Environment